 Note that for OJT’s 1 and 3 there are multiple initials/signature lines.
-The intent is for the inspector to accompany a minimum of three inspections for NDE and Welding activities, and a minimum of two steam generator inspections.
+The intent is for the inspector to accompany a minimum of three Inservice inspections for NDE and Welding activities, and a minimum of two steam generator inspections.
 At least one inspection accompaniment for volumetric examination of RPVH penetrations should be completed.

 Supervisor’s signature indicates successful completion of all required courses and activities listed in this training standard.